It’s the MOJO guide to this wild, wonderful chapter of family life: youth sports

 Each kid, each family, is unique.
 But the path is familiar — even predictable.

-And you, Coach, you’re growing, too.
+If you’re a newly minted volunteer youth sports coach you’re growing, too.
 You’ve gone from raising your own child — which, kudos, is its own triumph — to leading a pack of unruly second graders or blasé middle schoolers.

 You’ll need to learn totally new communication, interpersonal and leadership skills.
 You might find yourself moonlighting as a motivational speaker, a therapist, an amateur Disney character or surrogate parent.
 And you’ll grapple with the profound responsibility of being an influential adult in the lives of the kids on your team.